flatcap/vim-keyword/README.md

 ## Export

-To get the list of the key call KeywordExport() e.g. Put the list in a register:
+To get a list of the keys, call KeywordExport() e.g. Put the list in a register:

 ```viml